-Insurance Europe appreciates the European Commission (EC)'s intention to make it easier for victims of damage related to artificial intelligence (AI) to get compensation.
+Insurance Europe appreciates the European Commission's intention to make it easier for victims of damage related to artificial intelligence (AI) to get compensation.
 However, the framework, as currently drafted, would result in legal uncertainty and discourage technological development.
-The recently adopted Product Liability Directive (PLD) already covers AI and its impact should therefore be awaited.
 Therefore, Insurance Europe calls for a withdrawal of the proposal.